Skip to content

 Request models

-Every mutating endpoint (POST, PUT, DELETE with a body) accepts its parameters two ways: as individual keyword arguments or as a pre-built request model.
+Every mutating endpoint (POST, PUT, DELETE with a body) takes its parameters as a pre-built request model.
+You construct the model, then pass it as request=.

 ticker="KXPRES-24-DJT",